paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-132-victims-of-child-abuse.md

 (2) **Minimum qualifications** — In order for a proposal to be selected, the Administrator may require an applicant to have in existence, at the time the proposal is submitted, 1 or more of the following:

-  (A) A proven record in conducting activities of the kinds described in subsection (c) of this section.
+  (A) A proven record in conducting activities of the kinds described in subsection (c).

   (B) A facility where children who are victims of sexual or physical abuse and their nonoffending family members can go for the purpose of evaluation, intervention, evidence gathering, and counseling.